punya/punya.github.io/resume.md

 ## Service

+- 2016, 2017: Co-taught a course titled "Math, Modeling and Microbes" that introduced New Haven area high-schoolers to linear algebra in the context of epidemiology.
 - 2015: Mentored a team of high school student entrepreneurs as part of the [Network for Teaching Entrepreneurship](https://www.nfte.com/)

 ## Education